 Diabetes doesn’t cause boils directly, but the changes in your blood sugar levels can leave your skin more susceptible to bacterial and fungal infections.
 These infections may also take longer to heal and lead to severe complications.

-Boils are often caused by contact to Staphylococcus aureus bacteria or a fungus.
+Boils are often caused by contact with Staphylococcus aureus bacteria or a fungus.

-Type 2 diabetes especially can cause damage to blood vessels.
+Type 2 diabetes can cause damage to blood vessels.
 This can result in a lack of blood flow to the skin.

 People with diabetes may be more susceptible to the following skin conditions:

 - Acanthosis nigricans: This condition causes thickening or darkening of the skin in patches usually located on your neck, armpits, or groin.

 - Atherosclerosis: This condition is the result of blood vessel walls becoming thick and causing narrowing.
 If atherosclerosis affects the vessels close to the skin, it leaves the skin shiny or discolored.
 It may cause the skin to be cold and promote the loss of hair as well.